 Your notes will help if you have to take the matter further.
 For example, you’ll be able to use them as evidence if you raise a grievance or go to a tribunal.

 Writing to your employer

-If talking doesn’t solve the problem, you can send an informal letter or email to your line manager, a more senior manager or your HR department.
+If talking doesn’t solve the problem, it might help to send an informal letter or email.
+You can send it to

 Mention what’s happened, including what you’ve already done to try to resolve the problem and how your employer can solve the problem.